Common Mistakes Made By Computer Science Majors

 Employers prefer those who have some relevant experience compared to those who don't have any experience at all.

 Why?
-Because it usually means there will be less training needed, and they can produce results in a relatively short period.
+Because it usually means there will be less training needed, and they can produce results relatively quickly.

 Always apply for internships, and plan to do that in advance.